 Over time orchid bottom leaves turning yellow and die.
 This is a completely natural reason.
 At the same time plant develop more new leaves.
 Generally, these plants’ leaves last for a year.
-Once they reached the end of life starts turning yellow.
+Once they reached the end of life start turning yellow.

 Now you can find the exact reason that your orchid leaves turning yellow.
 You have to take action to prevent it immediately.
-Because this is an early sign of a drying orchid plant, you may lose your loving indoor plant if you get delay.
+Because this is an early sign of a drying orchid plant, you may lose your loving indoor plant if you get delayed.

 Get more stuff like this